hunternz/buggy-fun/README.md

 It includes exploratory testing and automation testing.

-For the outcome of exploratory testing, please refer to the bug report:
+For the outcome of exploratory testing, please refer to the [Bug Report](https://github.com/hunternz/buggy-fun/blob/main/BugReport.md)

 For automation testing, it uses Cypress + Javascript as the solution.
 For how to run the tests and review the test report please refer to the details below.